Carbon-for-Developers/carbon-php-sdk/README.md

 ##### enable_file_picker: `bool`<a id="enable_file_picker-bool"></a>

 Enable integration's file picker for sources that support it.
-Supported sources: GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT, DROPBOX, BOX
+Supported sources: BOX, SHAREPOINT, GOOGLE_DRIVE, DROPBOX, ONEDRIVE

 ##### sync_source_items: `bool`<a id="sync_source_items-bool"></a>

 Enabling this flag will fetch all available content from the source to be listed via list items endpoint

+##### incremental_sync: `bool`<a id="incremental_sync-bool"></a>

+Only sync files if they have not already been synced or if the embedding properties have changed.
+This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX.
+It will be ignored for other data sources.

+##### file_sync_config: [`HelpdeskFileSyncConfigNullable`](./lib/Model/HelpdeskFileSyncConfigNullable.php)<a id="file_sync_config-helpdeskfilesyncconfignullablelibmodelhelpdeskfilesyncconfignullablephp"></a>

 #### 🔄 Return<a id="🔄-return"></a>